hungcq/knowledge-repo/practical/how-to-read-a-book.md

 - Points to disagree (be specific) with an authors:
   - **Rule 12**: He is uninformed: lack knowledge relevant to the problems he is trying to solve
-  - **Rule 13**: He is misinformed: have error kno relevant to the problems
+  - **Rule 13**: He is misinformed: have erroneous kno relevant to the problems
-  -> Rule 12 & 13: defects in premises, which leads to a dif conclusion/inability to
+  - -> Rule 12 & 13: defects in premises, which leads to a dif conclusion/inability to
   solve a problem
   - **Rule 14**: He is illogical:
     - Failure to follow logical rule: conclusion not follow from reasons